canonical/checkbox/checkbox-ng/plainbox/impl/session/README.md

 # System Information Collection

-Checkbox collects every information on the system it can using Collectors.
+Checkbox collects various information about the system using Collectors.
-A collector is a tool that can provide a JSON-serializable set of information.
+A Collector is a class that wraps a tool that can provide a JSON-serializable set of information.
-When Checkbox starts, it will leverage these collectors and collect/store all information it can gather in the session storage before the first session checkpoint is created.
-From then onward these information will remain in memory (and on disk in the checkpoint).
-When generating a submission report checkbox will include all information in a top level field of the json called "system_information".
+When Checkbox starts, it uses these collectors to collect and store in the session storage all the information it can gather.
+This is done before the first session checkpoint is created.
+From then onward, these information will remain in memory (and on disk in the checkpoint).
+When generating a submission report, Checkbox will include all the information in a top-level field of the json called "system_information".

 ## Format